magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-remaining-characters.md

 contributor_link: https://www.atwix.com/
 ---

-The RemainingCharacters [widget](https://glossary.magento.com/widget/) allows you to add the remaining characters note for a text field.
+The RemainingCharacters [widget](https://glossary.magento.com/widget/) allows you to display the remaining characters count for a text field.

-The RemainingCharacters widget can be used only on the frontend area.
+The RemainingCharacters widget can be used only in the frontend area.

 The RemainingCharacters widget source is [`<Magento_Catalog_module_dir>/view/frontend/web/js/product/remaining-characters.js`][].